 Owning a multi-cooker is like having a sous chef that specializes in almost everything.
 Here are a few tips to get the most out of your versatile “slow rice cooker”:

-• Embrace the Sauté Function: Many multi-cookers allow you to sauté ingredients directly in the inner pot before slow cooking or pressure cooking.
-This is a game-changer for building flavor, browning meats, and softening aromatics, eliminating the need for an extra pan.
+- Embrace the Sauté Function: Many multi-cookers allow you to sauté ingredients directly in the inner pot before slow cooking or pressure cooking.
+This is a major upgrade for building flavor, browning meats, and softening aromatics, eliminating the need for an extra pan.

 FAQs about Slow Rice Cookers